TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-In my case, **we will be utilising an ingress controller for its advanced traffic management + SSL termination capabilities.** A standard way for exposing Services with a single external access point Provides scope, to maybe use some ACLs for IP Whitelisting, Geo-restrictions in conjunction with an AWS API Gateway/ WAF for an eve better security posture. 👍
+☑️ In my case, **we will be utilising an ingress controller for its advanced traffic management + SSL termination capabilities.**

+> ***Why?*** I will extrapolate this conecpt to use some ACLs for IP Whitelisting, Geo-restrictions in conjunction with an AWS API Gateway/ WAF for an eve better security posture. 👍

 ☑️ **We've limited the connections and requests per second, helps prevent resource exhaustion and overwhelming** of backend services 🏁 ✔